Summary

 Early career

-In 2001, North Carolina Attorney General Roy Cooper appointed Stein as Senior Deputy Attorney General for Consumer Protection.[11]
-He held that position until his election to the state senate in 2008.[19][15]
-From 2012 until 2016, he served as Of Counsel at Smith Moore Leatherwood LLP, a regional law firm.
+In 2001, North Carolina Attorney General Roy Cooper appointed Stein as Senior Deputy Attorney General for Consumer Protection.[10]
+He held that position until his election to the State Senate in 2008.[18][14]
+From 2012 until 2016, he served as of counsel at Smith Moore Leatherwood LLP, a regional law firm.

-Stein defeated Republican John Alexander to represent the 16th district in the North Carolina Senate in 2008.[20]
-After being re-elected in 2010, he was elected minority whip by his colleagues.[21]
+Stein defeated Republican John Alexander to represent the 16th district in the North Carolina Senate in 2008.[19]
+After being reelected in 2010, he was elected minority whip by his colleagues.[20]

 In the Senate, Stein worked to expand the state’s DNA database, ban cyberstalking, extend and expand the state’s renewable energy tax credit, and improve school safety.[21][22][23]